polycfd/apecss/README.md

 - Prediction of the formation and attenuation of shock fronts emitted by the bubble.
 - Viscoelastic media (Kelvin-Voigt, Zener, Oldroyd-B).
 - Lipid monolayer coating of the bubble as used for ultrasound contrast agents.
-- APECSS has no external dependencies, aside from the standard _math_ library and some common C headers (math.h, stdio.h, stdlib.h, string.h).
+- APECSS has, aside from the C standard library, no external dependencies.

 For more information, please consult the [JOSS paper](https://doi.org/10.21105/joss.05435) discussing the features of APECSS as well as the [PoF paper](https://doi.org/10.1063/5.0131930) introducing the theoretical foundation.